mszegedy/plea/story/ch-6.md

 "...go save them?
 Obviously?"

 "Okay, look, here's an analogy.
 Your friend is being chased by a bear.
 The bear is angry at your friend and can't be scared away.
 How do you help your friend?
-Can you help your friend run faster?"
+Can you help them run faster?"

 "Do Artemis and Vasilisa _know_ they should run away?"